-Statement of In an essay of 250 - 500 words, state your purpose in undertaking graduate study in your chosen field.
+Statement of In an essay of 250 - 500 words, state your purpose in undertaking graduate study in your chosen purpose:

+field.
 Include your academic objectives, research interests, and career plans.
 Also discuss your related qualifications, including collegiate, professional, and community activities, and any other substantial accomplishments not already mentioned on the application.
-It is recommended to identify which faculty are the best fit for your academic and research interests.